Reaper (TV series): Casting

 Casting began in February 2007, when Bret Harrison won the lead role of Sam Oliver.
 At the time, his commitment to the series came second to his show at Fox, The Loop, which had yet to air its second season on the network.
 The show was later canceled, leaving Harrison free to fully concentrate on Reaper.
-Canadian actor Tyler Labine (formerly of the fan favorite sci-fi series Invasion) was cast in the same month in the role of Bert "Sock" Wysocki, Sam's best friend and sidekick.
+Canadian actor Tyler Labine (formerly of the sci-fi series Invasion) was cast in the same month in the role of Bert "Sock" Wysocki, Sam's best friend and sidekick.
 Nikki Reed, actress and co-writer of the award-winning film Thirteen, was originally cast as Sam's love interest, Andi, in March 2007 but she was replaced by Missy Peregrym, who was fresh off a high-profile recurring role on Heroes in June 2007.
 Actors for the roles of Ben (Sam and Sock's co-worker and friend) and Josie (Sock's ex-girlfriend) were found in the same month when Rick Gonzalez and Valarie Rae Miller were cast.
 Anthony Head and James Marsters auditioned for the role of the devil before Ray Wise was cast in the part in mid-March.
 Kyle Switzer was cast as Sam's younger brother Keith.
 Keith's name would later be changed to Kyle, and was written out of the show after two episodes.
 Donovan Stinson and Andrew Airlie rounded out the cast as Ted Gallagher and John Oliver, Sam's boss and father respectively.

 In July 2008, it was announced that Eriko Tamura had been cast as a season 2 recurring character, playing Sock's new stepsister and love interest.

 Broadcast history

-The first showing of the pilot occurred on July 27, 2007, at Comic-Con International in San Diego.
+The first telecast of the pilot occurred on July 27, 2007, at San Diego Comic-Con.
 It received mostly positive responses from critics and audience members alike.
 The series premiered on The CW on September 25, 2007, and ran on Tuesdays, but moved in late February 2008 to Thursdays after Smallville.
 After the restart following the writers' strike, Reaper returned to being broadcast on Tuesday nights on The CW as original releases.

 Cancellation

-The CW cancelled the show near the end of the second season, airing the final episode on May 26, 2009.
+The CW canceled the show near the end of the second season, airing the final episode on May 26, 2009.
 ABC Studios was initially in talks with CW affiliates to get a syndicated version of Reaper run on Sunday nights.

 It was later reported that syndication talks with CW affiliates fell through, as well as attempts to sell the series to Sci-Fi Channel as part of its change over to Syfy, after news that both Bret Harrison ("Sam") and Tyler Labine ("Sock") would not be returning for season three even if the syndication plan proved viable.

 The official Reaper website confirmed that there will be no third season, but there will be a comic book series and possibly a cartoon.

 In February 2018, Bret Harrison and Tyler Labine reprised their roles from the show on an episode of Kevin (Probably) Saves the World.